Aspect Pattern Scanner

 What does the Aspect Pattern Scanner detect?

-The scanner checks your chart for ten distinct configurations: Yod, Golden Yod, Grand Trine, Grand Cross, T-Square, Mystic Rectangle, Kite, Stellium, Cradle, and Grand Sextile.
-Each one is a geometric circuit formed between three or more planets.
+The scanner checks your chart for ten supported configurations: Yod, Golden Yod, Grand Trine, Grand Cross, T-Square, Mystic Rectangle, Kite, Stellium, Cradle, and Grand Sextile.
+Most are aspect circuits formed between three or more chart bodies or points.
+Stelliums are the sign-occupation exception.

 Is my birth time required?